-Learn what works in today’s job search marketplace.
-ExecuNet’s team of career strategists work with our members on an individual basis to find their next career opportunity and reach their career goals.
+Looking to learn what works in today’s job search marketplace?
+ExecuNet’s team of career strategists work with executives who have Premium Access and want individual guidance to find their next career opportunity and reach their career goals.
 All of our coaches have senior level executive experience and extensive experience in all things related to navigating the executive job market.

 The first thing today’s job seeker should understand is that an effective job search strategy has push and pull components; working the job boards at the executive level is not an effective primary approach.
 One needs to have an active network and personal marketing materials that will pull in new opportunities.
 More often than not, according to our strategists, job seekers become their own worst enemy by assuming: